Quality Perceptions and Intended Engagement in Response to AI-Generated and AI-Assisted News: Results

 \section{Results}

-Figure \ref{quality} presents the mean ratings for the first outcome, which assesses the perceived quality (credibility, expertise, and readability) of the articles across the three groups: control, AI-assisted, and AI-generated.
-The mean credibility ratings were 3.39 for the control group, 3.37 for the AI-assisted group, and 3.38 for the AI-generated group.
-In addition to the minimal variation, the overlapping confidence intervals suggest no significant differences between the groups.
-For expertise, the mean ratings were 3.56 for the control group, 3.63 for the AI-assisted group, and 3.62 for the AI-generated group, with overlapping confidence intervals again indicating no significant differences.
-Readability ratings were 3.15 for the control group, 3.14 for the AI-assisted group, and 3.19 for the AI-generated group, with no significant differences observed, as evidenced by the overlapping confidence intervals.
+Figure \ref{quality} presents the mean ratings for the first outcome, assessing perceived article quality across credibility, expertise, and readability.
+Across all three groups (human-written, AI-assisted, and AI-generated) the mean scores were highly similar, with overlapping confidence intervals indicating no significant differences.
+In other words, articles written by journalists, rewritten with AI assistance, or generated entirely by AI were perceived as equally credible, readable, and expert.

-Table \ref{tab:qual} provides a more detailed analysis of the first outcome.
-The table presents regression coefficients for the AI-assisted and AI-generated groups, with controls for age, gender, education, and political orientation.
-Each column corresponds to a separate regression model aligned with one of the hypotheses.
-The coefficients for the AI-assisted and AI-generated groups across expertise, readability, and credibility are not statistically significant, reinforcing the findings from Figure \ref{quality} that there are no substantial differences in the perceived quality of the articles between the groups.
-Among the control variables, only age and political orientation yielded statistically significant coefficients in some models; however, the effect sizes for these variables are very small.
+Table~\ref{tab:singlefactor} presents the primary analysis: linear regression models with treatment as a three-level factor and demographic covariates, estimated separately for each dependent variable.
+For all three quality dimensions (expertise, readability, and credibility), neither the AI-assisted nor the AI-generated condition differs significantly from the human-written condition.
+The omnibus $F$-tests for the treatment factor are non-significant across all quality outcomes (all $p > .45$; $\eta^2 \leq .003$, $\omega^2 \approx 0$), and the corresponding pairwise Cohen's $d$ values are negligible (ranging from $-$0.05 to 0.11).
 These results remain unchanged when estimating the models only for the subset of respondents who passed the manipulation check.

-These results indicate that there are no significant differences in perceived credibility, expertise, and readability between AI-assisted, AI-generated, and human-generated articles.
-Consequently, we reject the first set of hypotheses (H1-H6), which expected lower perceptions of these attributes in the AI-assisted and AI-generated groups compared to the control group.
+Consequently, we reject hypotheses H1--H6, which expected lower perceptions of expertise, readability, and credibility in the AI-assisted and AI-generated conditions compared to the human-written condition.
 In other words, news articles generated either with the assistance of AI or entirely by AI are perceived to match the quality of traditional articles written by journalists.
+This finding supports the view that AI involvement does not reduce message credibility (that is, perceptions of the content itself) even though broader aspects such as source credibility or media trust were not directly measured here.